robtweed/mgweb-server/README.md

 Make sure the *mgweb.conf* file on your *mgweb-server* Container is configured to access IRIS on the external mapped *mg_web* port (eg 9094).

-Change this to match the directory on your host system

 5) Shell into the IRIS Container:

         docker exec -it my-iris bash

-6) Run the ObjectScript installation script:
+6) Run the ObjectScript installation script that is included in the cloned *mgweb-server* repository:

         iris session IRIS < mgweb/mgweb-server/isc/install.txt